 The credit risk on the Company's consumer loans receivable made in accordance with policies and procedures is impacted by both the Company's credit policies and the lending practices which are overseen by the Company's senior management.
-Credit quality of the customer is assessed based on an extensive credit rating scorecard and individual credit limits are defined in accordance with this assessment.
+Credit quality of the customer is assessed based on a credit rating scorecard and individual credit limits are defined in accordance with this assessment.
 The consumer loans receivable are unsecured.
-The Company evaluates the concentration of risk with respect to customer loans receivables as low, as its customers are located in several jurisdictions and operate independently.
-As at March 31, 2011, the Company's net loan portfolio was \$28.3 million (December 31, 2010 - \$19.8 million, January 1, 2010 - \$8.1 million).
+The Company evaluates the concentration of risk with respect to customer loans receivable as low, as its customers are located in several jurisdictions and operate independently.
+As at December 31, 2011, the Company's net loan portfolio was \$44.9 million (December 31, 2010 - \$21.8 million and January 1, 2010 - \$8.9 million).